JetBrains/teamcity-documentation/topics/duplicates-finder-resharper.md

 [//]: # (title: Duplicates Finder \(ReSharper\))
 [//]: # (auxiliary-id: viewpage.actionpageId113084077;Duplicates Finder \(ReSharper\))

+> Due to the ReSharper team sunsetting the [dupFinder Command-Line Tool](https://blog.jetbrains.com/dotnet/2021/08/12/sunsetting-dupfinder-command-line-tool/), this runner is now deprecated.
+This means its underlying tool will no longer be updated to work with newer language features.
+However, you can continue using this runner in your build configurations.
+To do so, install [JetBrains ReSharper Command Line Tools 2021.2.0](https://www.jetbrains.com/resharper/download/other.html) and specify a path to this tool in the runner's advanced settings (the **R# CLT Home Directory** field).
+>
+{type="warning"}

 The _Duplicates finder (ReSharper)_ build runner, based on [ReSharper Command Line Tools](http://www.jetbrains.com/resharper/features/command-line.html), is intended to catch similar code fragments and provide a report on the discovered repetitive blocks of C# and Visual Basic .NET code in Visual Studio 2003, 2005, 2008, 2010, 2012, 2013, and 2015 solutions.

 <note>